strogiyotec/strogiyotec/README.md

 </h1>

 <p align="center">
 My name is Almas and I am a Java Developer living in Canada.
-If you need any Java integrations or Database admistration don't hesitate to ask me
+If you need any Java integrations or Postgres admistration don't hesitate to ask me
 </p>

 - 🎓 Bachelor of Computer Science